vdepatla/lambda-durable-functions/README.md

-# AWS Lambda Durable Functions Examples
+# AWS Lambda Durable Functions Example

-Examples of AWS Lambda Durable Functions using Node.js with CDK for infrastructure deployment.
+Example of AWS Lambda Durable Functions using Node.js with CDK for infrastructure deployment.

 ## Prerequisites